Collection Online

 About this work

-A dramatic focus of many Crucifixion scenes is the collapse of the sorrowing Mary at the foot of the cross.
-This delicately energetic sculpture of the Virgin attended by three holy women is a bozetto (study) for a much larger sculptural composition of the Deposition of Christ.
+The dramatic collapse of the sorrowing Mary at the foot of the cross is the central motif of many Crucifixion scenes.
+This delicately energetic sculpture of the Virgin attended by three holy women is a bozetto (study) for a much larger sculptural composition of the Deposition of Christ, the artist’s 1531 altarpiece for the Santa Cecilia Modena.
 Working principally in his hometown of Modena, Antonio Begarelli became renowned for monumental terracotta sculptures of religious subjects.
 The movement and expressivity that Begarelli achieved in the fragile medium of clay once caused Michelangelo to exclaim, ‘If this clay could become marble, woe to antique statuary!’

 Artwork Details